ArchitectsArchitektur Consult ZT GmbH/Peter Zinganel

 LocationElin Motoren Straße 1, A-8160 Weiz, Austria

-From the architect.
+Text description provided by the architects.
 As a consequence of the position and shape of the plot and logistical requirements for production, an L- shaped building was developed. the 240 metre long, four-aisled factory hall extends over the entire length of the plot.
 The hall is terminated to the east by a covered loading bay for rail and truck deliveries.
 To the west, the plot is bounded by the national highway which also oers access.

 On this road is the “crowning feature” of the facility: a three-storey oce block.
 Interior access is laid out along an axis running the length of the building.
 Approaching from the visitors’ parking lot, one enters the facility via the main south-facing entrance and is immediately within a foyer, five metres high and featuring a reception area and bar.
 Adjoining this are the canteen, a presentation room, the main stairway and meeting rooms, along with direct access to a terrace by the water.
 Passing reception, sta can reach the oces on the upper floors or, following the axis of the building, pass through the changing rooms to the production area.